aossp/SecurityGuard/README.md

 So the code in package - "com.beiluoshimen.securityguard.lockui" is totally disastrous.
 It is recommend to "re-write the whole code" in com.beiluoshimen.securityguard.lockui package.

-Caveat : NEVER COLLABORATE WITH SOMEONE WHO IS TOTALLY NOOB IN YOUR PROJECT.
-HE WILL REALLY MEES UP YOUR WHOLE PROJECT.  :(

 If any code in this package - com.beiluoshimen.securityguard.lockui infringe your legal rights.
 Please contact the project manager : beiluo.shimen@icloud.com and I will delete it immediately.